LongDorat/Programming_A/README.md

 Before you begin, ensure you have met the following requirements:

-- You have installed a C compiler (MSVC specifically to run with VSCode).
+- You have installed a C compiler (MSVC, GCC, ...).
 - You have installed an IDE or text editor (e.g., VSCode).

 ## Usage